About Me

 studying giant pulses from the Crab using the 20-meter telescope at the Green Bank Observatory.
 We monitor the

-Crab once per day, search the observations for giant pulses, and then conduct statistical analyses on the resulting
+Crab on an approximately daily basis, search the observations for giant pulses, and then perform statistical analyses

 FRBs